tytydraco/yessleep/out/I_served_a_customer_who_couldnt_stop_eating.md

 "He actually said that?"

 "You bet!
 Funny you should mention him.
-He's actually from upper management.
-Just came in for a little inspection and made sure business was good"
+I didn't want to make you nervous last night but he's actually from upper management.
+Came in for a little inspection and made sure business was good"

 Adrenaline shot up my legs and jolted in my finger tips.
 My heart felt like a kick drum.
 An eyelid twitched.
 Jimmy chuckled before continuing.